 - Nasal congestion

-Surgery is usually only an option after medication is found to be ineffective.
+Surgery is usually only an option after the medication is found to be ineffective.
 Removal of the tumor can decrease the pressure on the surrounding brain tissue and can help restore normal levels of prolactin in the bloodstream, but this is usually only a temporary fix, especially if the tumor was large.
 Many tumors return in about five years.
 Surgery in combination with medication can be more effective in regulating hormone levels.
+The higher the prolactin level before surgery, the lower the chance of normalizing serum prolactin.
+The serum is the portion of the blood used in measuring prolactin levels.